MeanderingProgrammer/render-markdown.nvim/README.md

         -- Amount of empty lines below LaTeX blocks bottom_pad = 0,
     },
-    html = {
-        -- Turn on / off all HTML rendering enabled = true,
-        -- Whether HTML comments should be concealed or not conceal_comments = true,
-    },
     on = {
         -- Called when plugin initially attaches to a buffer attach = function() end,